AhmedHany761/YOLOv8-/README.md

 ## Conclusion

-This project aimed to develop a shape detection model using YOLOv8, leveraging a unique dataset with images from a distance and incorporating color detection.
-The combination of the latest YOLO architecture and a well-structured dataset enables accurate and efficient shape and color detection.
+This project aimed to develop a shape detection model using YOLOv8, with a unique dataset with images from a distance and with differnt color for detection.
+The combination of the latest YOLO architecture and a well-structured dataset enables accurate and efficient shape and color detection model.

 ## Getting Started